muhammadmohsinnisar/event-companion/README.md

 📅 Event Companion
-Event Companion is an open-source Android app designed to help users scan, save, and browse developer conference schedules.
+Event Companion is an open-source Android app designed to help users scan, save, and browse event schedules.
 With QR code scanning, offline storage, and a clean Jetpack Compose UI, it makes event participation smarter and easier.

 ✨ Features
 📷 QR Code Scanner